Dear Design Doctor

 You normally would get a design brief to commission you to design the range, plus a licensing agreement that gives all the details of the arrangement.

-- commission only: you would get a design brief and get paid a fixed design fee.
-This is a safe option, as you will be paid regardless of the product ever going to market.
+- Commission only: You would get a design brief and get paid a fixed design fee.
+This is a safe option, as you will be paid regardless of the product ever going to market (which happens very frequently!).
 However, if the product would be a success you won’t get paid more money than if it would be a flop.
 Within specific industries there are often more or less fixed rates for specific design jobs, and I suggest you ask around to see if you can find out how much to charge as a design fee.

 - Exclusive or non-exclusive: Who has the right to manufacture, market and sell the product or design?
 Is there one brand/manufacturer, an agent or others too?
 Will you as the designer still be able to sell the same products directly?